-- First- or second-degree murder in Nevada
+- First- or second-degree murder2

-- First-degree kidnapping in Nevada
+- First-degree kidnapping3

-- Sexual Assault in Nevada
+- Sexual assault4

-- death (only in murder cases), or
+- death (only in first-degree murder cases), or

 - life in prison without the possibility of parole, or

 - life in prison with the possibility of parole7

 Remember that a criminal defense attorney may be able to negotiate a resolution where a category A felony charge gets significantly reduced to a lesser charge.